|

 -

-- Their long legs are not strong, merely for walking between grass, and
+- Their long legs are not very strong as other grasshoppers, merely for walking between

 colour to avoid predators.
-When they hide in grasses, they hardly be seen.
+When they hide in grasses, they are hardly be seen.

 -